 Our itinerary may seem quite action packed but there’s definitely room for relaxation and enjoying time back at the hotel, which we always recommend doing to re-energise.
 Take advantage of local spa’s and cafes to rest your legs but be sure to see as much as you can of this giant, unique city.

 Feel free to substitute and customise our itinerary to suit you!

 Other top attractions to see if you’re visiting for longer:

 - The Golden Mount (Wat Saket)

 - Wat Benchamabophit (The Marble Temple)

 - Siam Niramit cultural dinner show

-Bangkok visitor tips:
+Bangkok travel tips:

 - Bangkok is huge in size and has a lot of traffic!
 Book your hotel as close to the centre as possible and plan your sightseeing so you’re visiting attractions close to each other and aren’t backtracking.
 Feel free to customise our itinerary based on your hotel location.